sails-guide/source/content/deployment/nginx.md

 N-->S2[Sails]
 N-->S3[Sails]
 @flowend

+By the end of this guide all of our user traffic will flow into nginx and be passed off to one (or more) servers running our Sails application.

+By using nginx at the edge to accept and handle user requests, we will be able (but not required) to load-balance requests across multiple application servers to prepare for increases in traffic and allow for [horizontal scaling](https://en.wikipedia.org/wiki/Scalability#HORIZONTAL-SCALING).

 ## Application Requirements
 In order for client IP addresses to be accessible in Sails, you'll need to set [`sails.config.http.trustProxy`](https://sailsjs.com/documentation/reference/configuration/sails-config-http) to `true`.
 This guide also assumes that you have already configured your Sails application to run as a long-lived service.